Opaleye Management Inc. Buys BridgeBio Pharma Inc, Autolus Therapeutics PLC, Gemini Therapeutics Inc, Sells , ChemoCentryx Inc, TG Therapeutics Inc

 Opaleye Management Inc. sold out a holding in TG Therapeutics Inc. The sale prices were between $41.61 and $54.3, with an estimated average price of $48.04.Sold Out: KalVista Pharmaceuticals Inc (KALV)

-Opaleye Management Inc. sold out a holding in KalVista Pharmaceuticals Inc. The sale prices were between $14.69 and $42.57, with an estimated average price of $26.54.Sold Out: Tricida Inc (TCDA)
+Opaleye Management Inc. sold out a holding in KalVista Pharmaceuticals Inc. The sale prices were between $14.69 and $42.57, with an estimated average price of $26.54.Sold Out: Infinity Pharmaceuticals Inc (INFI)

-Opaleye Management Inc. sold out a holding in Tricida Inc. The sale prices were between $4.52 and $7.8, with an estimated average price of $6.29.Sold Out: Infinity Pharmaceuticals Inc (INFI)
+Opaleye Management Inc. sold out a holding in Infinity Pharmaceuticals Inc. The sale prices were between $1.98 and $5.36, with an estimated average price of $3.35.Sold Out: Tricida Inc (TCDA)

-Opaleye Management Inc. sold out a holding in Infinity Pharmaceuticals Inc. The sale prices were between $1.98 and $5.36, with an estimated average price of $3.35.Reduced: Cardiff Oncology Inc (CRDF)
+Opaleye Management Inc. sold out a holding in Tricida Inc. The sale prices were between $4.52 and $7.8, with an estimated average price of $6.29.Reduced: Cardiff Oncology Inc (CRDF)

 Here is the complete portfolio of Opaleye Management Inc..
 Also check out: